abelardopardo/ontask_b/docs_src/Tutorial/Tasks/top_menu.rst

 The Top Menu
 ************

 OnTask assumes that you will be working with one workflow.
-The first screen (the one that appears when you log in or when you click in the *Workflows* link in the top menu) shows you the workflows available.
+The first screen (the one that appears when you log in or when you click on the *Workflows* link in the top menu) shows you the workflows available.
 To start working with one of them you have to *Open* it.
 Once you open a workflow, the top menu appears as shown in the following figure.

 .. figure:: /scaptures/tutorial_top_menu_bar.png
    :align: center